RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Dataset generation

-\textbf{Heat equation:} \textit{Initial temperature.} Draw $u_0(x,y)\sim\mathrm{U}(0,1)$ on the fine grid.
-The coarse initial field is obtained by point decimation. \textit{Time integration.} For each Fourier mode $(k,\ell)$, we apply the exact integrating-factor update with $\nu = 10^{-3}$, forcing amplitude $\alpha = 10^{-2}$, and $\Delta t = 0.01$.
-Because the method is diagonal in Fourier space, the same routine is used on both spatial resolutions with no additional dealiasing.
+\paragraph{\textbf{Heat equation.}} The fine-grid initial temperature $u_0(x,y)\sim \mathrm U(0,1)$; the coarse initial field is obtained by point decimation of $u_0$.
+Each Fourier mode $(k,\ell)$ is updated with the exact integrating–factor step using diffusivity $\nu=10^{-3}$, forcing amplitude $\alpha=10^{-2}$, and $\Delta t=0.01$.
+The update is diagonal in Fourier space, so the same routine is used at both resolutions without additional dealiasing.